nicoschoenteich/generator-ui5-project2/notes.md

 - We renamed the `newmodel` subgenerator to `model`.
 After all, we also call it `project` generator (and not `newproject` generator) 🙂
 - remove `bindingMode` option
 - remove `countMode` option
-- We now automatically set up a proxy for new models using the ...
+- We now automatically set up a proxy for new models using the `fiori-tools-proxy`.